 Take a boat tour of the Port of Hamburg

-Another activity that we did in Hamburg was take a tour of the port.
+Another activity that we did in Hamburg was to take a tour of the port.
 There are numerous tour operators to choose from, so you’ll have lots of options depending on your budget and how long you want to be out on the water.

 We ended up doing the classic 1-hour tour with Barkassen-Meyer.
-They have one daily departure in English from April to October; otherwise the commentary is in German, but they do give you a booklet that has information on all the landmarks along the route.
+They have one daily departure in English from April to October; otherwise, the commentary is in German, but they do give you a booklet that has information on all the landmarks along the route.

 This tour allows you to see some major city landmarks from the water and also experience a working port.

-It was amazing to see the how the giant cargo ships were loaded with containers right in front of our eyes.
+It was amazing to see how the giant cargo ships were loaded with containers right in front of our eyes.
 I felt tiny as we cruised past.